An Introduction to Acoustic Barriers

 The growing impact of noise on people, planning and architecture has increased demand for acoustic barriers and fencing across a wide variety of applications from housing and schools, to transport and retail.

 Evidence from studies increasingly suggests that noise pollution can have a detrimental impact on modern living, from house prices, to physical health and well being.
-The impact of noise is often felt most in busy urban areas or industrial sites, however, there’s a solution to limiting noise and the damage it can cause to physical and mental well being.
+The impact of noise is often felt most in busy urban areas or near industrial sites, however, there’s a solution to limiting noise and the damage it can cause to physical and mental wellbeing.

 Our Jakoustic® acoustic barriers and acoustic gates were specifically designed to deliver good noise reduction performance, sustainability and security and importantly, to blend in with the surrounding environment.